muratk5n/thirdwave/en/README.md

 ---

-Even JS seems to have moved on..
-He was probably more frustrated with the general environment than anything else.
+JS seems to have moved on..

-Tucker did talk about different things later, but at its inception FN was geared for hack.
+Tucker did talk more about econ later, but at its inception FN was geared for hack.

 ---